Inkjet vs Laser Printer Cost Calculator

 where

-The table above shows total costs for both printers at annual intervals up to five years.
+The table below shows total costs for both printers at annual intervals up to five years.
 By examining the numbers, you can see how the gap between inkjet and laser expenditures widens over time.
 If the laser printer is cheaper in the first row, it will likely continue to be cheaper.
 If the inkjet is cheaper early on but the lines cross later, that indicates a break-even point beyond the first year.
 The table helps you anticipate long-term commitments, such as in a small business or classroom setting.

 The calculator assumes you keep the printer for the entire evaluation period.
 In practice, technological advancements or changing needs might prompt an earlier replacement.
 If a new model offers lower running costs, the break-even point could shift.
 Likewise, promotions, rebate programs, or bundled cartridges could alter the economics.